leftArrow

 Frequently Asked Questions

-How to discover XSS (Cross-Site Scripting)?
+How to discover Cross-Site Scripting (XSS)?

-There are two methods to discover XSS vulnerabilities – Manual Testing and Automated Testing.
-In a manual testing method, a tester will use specially crafted input to identify such vulnerability.
+There are two methods to discover XSS vulnerabilities - Manual Testing and Automated Testing.
+In a manual testing method, a tester will use specially crafted input to identify such vulnerabilities.
 The automated testing method includes using a DAST tool to scan web apps for XSS vulnerabilities.
 It is a fast, easy, and hassle-free method to discover vulnerabilities like XSS and more.

 How is XSS different from CSRF?